bzhang610/Color_Seg/README.md

 # Color segmentation and Shape Detector
+## Content Directory
-[labeling.py] - For hand labeling regions in images used in training
+[labeling.py](labeling.py) - For hand labeling regions in images used in training
-[barrel_detector.py] - Detects barrel of a given color labeled in training images
+[barrel_detector.py](barrel_detector.py) - Detects barrel of a given color labeled in training images
-[showcase.ipynb] - Jupyter Notebook for training and result display
+[showcase.ipynb](showcase.ipynb) - Jupyter Notebook for training and result display